 Marble lends a luxe touch as splashback option, complementing both modern and classic design.
 It can also elevate the design of a Hamptons-style kitchen.

-2. Gold tile splashback
+2. Kit kat tile splashback

-3. Brick splashback
+3. Rustic brick splashback

 4. Honeycomb hexagon tile backsplash